CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

         "umbracoDbDSN": "Server=umbdata;Database=UmbracoDb;User Id=sa;Password=SQL_password123;TrustServerCertificate=true",     "umbracoDbDSN_ProviderName": "Microsoft.Data.SqlClient"
     }

+You will also need to enable the content API in appsettings.json by addingthe following under Umbraco > CMS

+    "DeliveryApi": {
+            "Enabled": true,
+            "RichTextOutputAsJson": false
+    }

 You could altenatively copy the already edited from from the **/Files/UmbWeb/appsettings.Staging.json** file in the repository.

 Finally we can compile a docker image for the Umbraco site.